When Janis* separated from her husband, she took Ativan in the morning and at night for two years, while she tried out different antidepressants.

 Besides anxiety, the Food and Drug Administration (FDA) has approved benzodiazepines for insomnia and other uses.
 They’re often prescribed alongside antidepressants.

-The quantity Americans consume has since the mid-1990s.
+The quantity Americans consume has

-Both drugs may have been prescribed, since of Americans with an opioid prescription also used a benzodiazepine in 2013.
+Both drugs may have been prescribed, since

 People also die when they take a benzo along with alcohol.